KannanThanam/Emotion-Analysis-Using-EEG-Signals/README.md

+# Emotion Analysis using EEG Signals

 Welcome to my project repository!
-Project Name: Emotion Analysis using EEG Signals.
-This project utilizes Python 3.7 and Thonny IDE.
+This project focuses on analyzing emotions using EEG signals.

 ## Prerequisites